DevonDeRaad/eagle.mountain/DNA.handling.protocols/IDT.xGen.low.input.DNA.WGS.library.prep.protocol.for.Historical.DNA.md

 17. Close the lids of individual samples at this time to avoid over-drying beads if needed
 18. Resuspend each bead pellet off magnet with 21ul of room temperature Low EDTA TE buffer
     1. This may be difficult because of the large amount of beads, pipette up and down many times
-    2. You will see beads sticking to the outside of the pipette tip and to the sides of the tube, do your best to get much of the beads in solution but some just won't
+    2. You will see beads sticking to the outside of the pipette tip and to the sides of the tube, do your best to get as much of the beads in solution as possible, but some will be lost, which is okay.
-    3. Spin down and gently flick tubes with lids closed if this helps
+    3. Optionally - Spin down and gently flick tubes with lids closed to help resuspend bead clumps
 19. Place resuspended samples on the orbital mixer at 300rpm for 5 minutes, if no mixer is available leave at room temperature on the bench for 5 minutes
 20. Place samples back on the magnet and wait for the solution to become clear
 21. Slowly pipette up 20ul of the clear-ish supernatant and add it back into the tube to help make sure all the beads in solution get to the magnet.
 Make sure you don't pipette the bead pellet during this